stockphrase/no-silo/content/resources/open-handbook/chapter-2.md

 ## How to take in-class notes

 You might consider taking your notes on paper.
-[Some research](https://sites.udel.edu/victorp/files/2010/11/Psychological-Science-2014-Mueller-0956797614524581-1u0h0yu.pdf) suggests that taking notes by hand, [rather than using a computer](https://www.scientificamerican.com/article/a-learning-secret-don-t-take-notes-with-a-laptop/), aids memory and improves student performance:
+[Some research](https://sites.udel.edu/victorp/files/2010/11/Psychological-Science-2014-Mueller-0956797614524581-1u0h0yu.pdf) suggests that taking notes by hand, [rather than using a computer](https://www.scientificamerican.com/article/a-learning-secret-don-t-take-notes-with-a-laptop/), [boosts brain activity](https://doi.org/10.3389/fpsyg.2023.1219945 ), aids memory, and improves student performance:

 >Obviously it is advantageous to draft more complete notes that precisely capture the course content and allow for a verbatim review of the material at a later date.
 Only it isn’t.
 New research by Pam Mueller and Daniel Oppenheimer demonstrates that students who write out their notes on paper actually learn more.
 Across three experiments, Mueller and Oppenheimer had students take notes in a classroom setting and then tested students on their memory for factual detail, their conceptual understanding of the material, and their ability to synthesize and generalize the information.
 Half of the students were instructed to take notes with a laptop, and the other half were instructed to write the notes out by hand.
 As in other studies, students who used laptops took more notes.
 In each study, however, those who wrote out their notes by hand had a stronger conceptual understanding and were more successful in applying and integrating the material than those who used took notes with their laptops.